thoughtbot/dns/book/chapters/common-scenarios/no-apex-cname.md

 We all know by this point that CNAMEs can't be used on the apex domain, so we're stuck using a subdomain.
 The common choice is certainly `www`, but, as previously established, maybe that's not what we want.

-### Alias/ANAME
+### ALIAS/ANAME

-If our DNS provider offers Alias or ANAME records, that's probably our best option.
+If our DNS provider offers ALIAS or ANAME records, that's probably our best option.
 I'm not a huge fan of these because they are non-standard records, but sometimes they're our only choice.

 On the upside, they are simple to configure: